Add App Icon to the Dock on Fedora

 Multiple Actions (Optional)

-You can define custom actions inside the same .desktop
+You can define custom actions inside the same .desktop file.

 Example